 For shaded areas, the exquisite metallic, purple-marked leaves of Strobilanthes dyerianus have long been a favourite of mine.
-Cane, shrubby and rhizomatous Begonia have many stunningly coloured and patterned cultivars and thrive in our climate.
+Cane, shrubby and rhizomatous Begonia have many stunningly coloured and patterned cultivars and thrive in our climate in shade.
 None of these plants needs a lot of maintenance: I simply prune them back in early September (never in winter, even though they may look a bit shabby then) and feed them with an all-purpose food.

 Think foliage for summer colour!

 Blog originally posted on 6 December 2009; updated 3 December 2023.

 03 Dec 23

 Summer colour does not have to be all about flowers.

 We can do a lot of trimming this month!

 12 Nov 23

 There are some interesting and unusual bulbs that flower this month.

 Thank you, Brazil!